 At a corporate level, attendees shared their own tips, based around creating the right culture where people felt they had the psychological safety to talk about their emotions.
 It should be part of everything that an organisation does – one company explained it was covered within onboarding training, with regular refresher sessions, and that management led and displayed EI themselves.
 Another tip was for agents and managers to put themselves in the position of the person they were talking to, in order to better understand their motivations and frustrations.

 Annamarie agreed with the need for an open culture and explained that building EI starts with recruitment and has to be constantly nurtured, especially in a hybrid environment.
 EI underpins many of the broader skills required in the contact centre – as shown by a poll on the webinar.
-59% of attendees listed patience and listening as a top three skill for agents, followed by empathy (53%), problem-solving, and flexibility (51%).
+59% of attendees listed patience and listening as a top three skill for agents.
+Next came empathy (53%), problem-solving, and flexibility (51%).

 EI not only improves service externally but benefits agents and managers, helping them manage their own mental and physical health.
-At a time of high pressure, the biggest causes of stress for agents were seen to be broken processes (raised as a top three issue by 62% of webinar attendees), unhappy customers (44%) and high contact volumes (35%).
-This all showed that advisors and agents want to do their best, but as Jeremy explained they can be held back by processes that required them to access multiple systems, transfer calls or make it difficult for them to respond to customers.
-Hybrid working potentially exacerbates these issues, with many organisations struggling to make all their systems available to a distributed workforce who miss the social elements of being in the same building.
+At a time of high pressure, broken processes cause the biggest amount of stress for agents.
+62% of webinar attendees ranked this as atop three issue followed by unhappy customers (44%) and high contact volumes (35%).
+Clearly advisors and agents want to do their best, but as Jeremy explained, processes that require access multiple systems, transferring calls hold them back and make it difficult for them to respond to customers.
+Hybrid working potentially exacerbates these issues.
+Many organisations struggling to make their systems available to a distributed workforce who miss the social elements of being together.

-Provided the right culture is in place technology can help support EI – for example by using the same tools for measuring customer satisfaction and pointing them inwards at agents within the contact centre.
+Provided the right culture is in place technology can help support EI.
+For example, using the same tools for measuring customer satisfaction and pointing them inwards at agents within the contact centre.
 Jeremy outlined how applications such as Real-Time Speech Analytics (RTSA) can monitor conversations and trigger interventions from supervisors if agents are showing signs of increased pressure, while simple Happy/Sad emojis in call wrap-ups can provide clues to agent engagement.
-Self and social service can reduce the volume of routine calls that agents have to deal with, giving them more time to focus on more complex, emotionally involved interactions.
+Self and social service can reduce the volume of routine calls that agents have to deal with.
+And this allows more time to focus on more complex, emotionally involved interactions.

 Above all, collaboration tools, such as Microsoft Teams, can help, underpinning hybrid working and connecting people in Sandra’s view.
-Attendees agreed, with 58% seeing such solutions as having the biggest impact on employee engagement, way ahead of omnichannel (12%) and video (10%).
+Attendees agreed, with 58% seeing such solutions as having the biggest impact on employee engagement.
+This was way ahead of omnichannel (12%) and video (10%).

 The pandemic and the shift to hybrid working has highlighted the importance of emotional intelligence to creating and maintaining a successful, high-performing contact centre.
 To learn more about how to apply EI within your organisation listen to the full webinar here.